wfjm/w11/doc/README.txt

     - added test design for the 'human I/O' interface
     - no functional change of w11a CPU core or any existing test systems

-  - New features
-    - new modules
-      - rtl/sys_gen/tst_snhumanio
-        - sub-tree with test design for 'human I/O' interface modules
-        - atlys, nexys2, and s3board directories contain the systems
-          for the respectice Digilent boards

   - Changes
     - functional changes
       - use now 'a6' polynomial of Koopman et al for crc8 in rlink